The History of the Christmas Tree

 By the 1890s Christmas ornaments were arriving from Germany and Christmas tree popularity was on the rise.
 It was noted that Europeans used small trees about four feet in height, while Americans liked their Christmas trees to reach from floor to ceiling.

-Bios Urn Blog: The History of the Christmas tree
+Bios Urn Blog: The History of the Christmas Tree

 Early Christmas tree decorations